RCR

 The Universe of Shared Creativity

-RCR is an integrating project whose origins lie in architecture but which is not limited to architecture as a discipline and integrates landscape, design, art, thought… and is also a transversal laboratory for ideas and a cultural space.
+RCR is an integrative project whose origins lie in architecture, yet it is not confined to this discipline.
+It also embraces landscape, design, art, and thought, becoming a transversal laboratory of ideas and a cultural space.

-This architecture, born of shared creativity, refers to relational values and processes in all senses and extends from this logic outside the discipline itself, with a holistic vision that encompasses something greater than architecture itself, which is life.
-And in life itself, it proves that dreams are possible.
+This architecture, born from shared creativity, refers to relational values and processes in every sense.
+It expands beyond the boundaries of the discipline with a holistic vision that embraces something greater than architecture itself: life.
+Within it, RCR demonstrates that dreams are possible.

-This vision has been awarded the 2017 Pritzker Prize, the Nobel Prize for Architecture.
+This vision was recognized with the 2017 Pritzker Prize, considered the Nobel Prize of Architecture.